harel-coffee/xiFAIMS-auto/README.md

 # xiFAIMS
-Module for analysis of crosslinking MS/FAIMS data.
+Modules for analysis of crosslinking MS/FAIMS data.

-To reproduce the analysis in the manuscript install the requirements from the pipefile and run:
+This repository supports the analysis in the following manuscript (TBD).
+The analysis in the manuscript can partly be reproduced by first installing the requirements from the pipefile and running:

->snakemake -s .\run_xifaims.sn -j 8 --printshellcmds
+>snakemake -s .\run_xifaims.smk -j 8 --printshellcmds

 Then open the **xifaims_xgb_notebook** to generate the ML results.

-# dev notes

 ## Modules
 List of available modules: